ReproNim/stat-repronim-module/_episodes/03-p-values.md

 teaching: "~ 60"
 exercises: "~ 60"
 questions:
-- "What is a p-value ?"
+- "What is a p-value?"
-- "What should I be aware of when I see a 'significant' p-value ?"
+- "What should I be aware of when I see a 'significant' p-value?"
 objectives:
 - "After this lesson, you should know what is a p-value and interpret it appropriately.
 You will know about the caveats of p-values."
 keypoints: